tferro5915/TtStT/README.md

 # Running

 1. Place your MS Word `.DOCX` files in `data` directory.
-This does not work with legacy `.DOC` files.
+This is not intended to work with legacy `.DOC` files.
 2. Update `settings.json` for how many layers deep to split files out into separate tracks.
 This matches the heading depth in MS Word.
+     1. `-1` will lump all documents into one track... someday (not implemented yet).
+     2. `0` will split tracks per document.
+     3. `1` will split tracks per documents & the first heading level.
+     4. `2` will split tracks per document and each heading level down to the second.
+     5. etc. ...
 3. Run the script.
 4. Harvest your audio track files.
+Track titles start with document and header numbers separated by periods for easy sorting, and followed by the document name or header text.

 *Note*: Setting `data_loc` should only be changed if you are not using the Docker options or you change the location of data in the Docker container.